-- Step 1 Choose Policy > Policy Elements > Conditions. - Step 2 From the left navigation pane, click the greater-than sign (>) next to Authentication. - Step 3 From the left navigation pane, click Compound Conditions.
+- Step 1 Choose Policy > Policy Elements > Conditions. - Step 2 From the left navigation pane, click the arrow next to Authentication. - Step 3 From the left navigation pane, click Compound Conditions.

 The Conditions page appears with a list of simple conditions that you have defined.